2024 E. coli Multi-state Outbreak Linked to Organic Carrots

 Advice to Retailers

-• Do not sell or serve recalled bagged organic carrots.
+• Do not sell or serve recalled bagged organic carrots or carrot products.

 • Wash and sanitize items and surfaces that may have come in contact with recalled bagged organic carrots.